Unifying lower bounds for algebraic machines, semantically: Contents of the paper

-This result of Steele and Yao adapts in a straightforward manner to a notion of algebraic computation trees describing the construction of the polynomials to be tested by mean of multiplications and additions of the coordinates.
-The authors remarked this result uses techniques quite similar to that of Mulmuley's lower bounds for the model of \emph{\prams without bit operations}.
-It is also strongly similar to the techniques used by Cucker in proving that \NCReal$\neq$ \PTimeReal \cite{Cucker92}.
+The above result of Steele and Yao adapts in a straightforward manner to a notion of algebraic computation trees describing the construction of the polynomials to be tested by mean of multiplications and additions of the coordinates.
+As shown above, this result uses techniques quite similar to that of Mulmuley's lower bounds for the model of \emph{\prams without bit operations}.
+The authors also quickly realised the techniques is similar to that used by Cucker in proving that \complexityclass[\realN]{NC}{}$\neq$ \PtimeReal \cite{Cucker92}.

-However, a refinement of Steele and Yao's method was quickly obtained by Ben-Or so as to obtain a similar result for an extended notion of algebraic computation trees allowing for computing divisions and taking square roots.
-We here adapt Ben-Or techniques within the framework of graphings, in order to apply this refined approach to Mulmuley's framework, leading to a stregnthened lower bounds result.
+It turns out a refinement of Steele and Yao's method was quickly obtained by Ben-Or \cite{Ben-Or83} so as to obtain a similar result for an extended notion of algebraic computation trees allowing for computing divisions and taking square roots.
+We adapt Ben-Or techniques within the framework of graphings, in order to apply this refined approach to Mulmuley's framework, leading to a strengthened lower bounds result.

-Adapting Ben-Or's method, we obtain a proof of the following result on \emph{computational graphings} in the \amc of algebraic computational trees.
-The class of computational graphings contains the interpretation of algebraic computational trees and the result generalises that of Ben-Or by giving a bound on the number of connected components of the subset decided by a computational graphing.
-This bound depends on the number of edges of the computational graphing, as well as its algebraic degree (\autoref{def:algebraicdegree}).